Gators chomped: Arkansas off to CWS finals, tops Florida 5-2

 Florida (49-21), the No. 1 overall seed, lost for the first time in eight NCAA elimination games.
 The Gators were looking to get to the finals for the second straight year and fourth time since 2005.

-Casey Martin went 4 for 5 and Dominic Fletcher homered for the second straight game to lead the Razorbacks' offense against Singer (12-3) and Tommy Mace.

-The Gators managed only three hits against Campbell (5-6), Jake Reindl and Matt Cronin - the fourth time this season they were held to three or fewer and first since May 13.

 Campbell's performance was the highlight so far in his comeback from bone spurs in his right (throwing) elbow, which forced him to take a medical redshirt in 2017.
-The 6-foot-4, 225-pound junior's fastball touched the mid-90s and his slider mid-80s, and he struck out six of the first nine Florida batters and held the Gators hitless until there was one out in the fourth.
+The 6-foot-4, 225-pounder's fastball touched the mid-90s and his cutter and slider mid-80s, and he struck out six of the first nine Florida batters and held the Gators hitless until there were two outs in the fifth.

-Austin Langworthy laced a ball over shortstop for the Gators' first hit, Campbell hit Blake Reese with a pitch, and Brady Smith singled in Florida's first run.
-Another run came home on a wild pitch to cut it to 4-2.

-The Razorbacks were up three runs when Campbell went to the mound for the sixth.
-When Reindl came on to relieve, Razorbacks fans gave Campbell an ovation as he strode to the dugout.
-Hunter Wilson ran out to give him a hug and the rest of his teammates greeted him at the top of the steps.

-Campbell's outing was in stark contrast to his outing at Florida on March 24.
-That night, the 24th-round pick of the Los Angeles Angels lasted one inning and was rocked for six runs in a game the Razorbacks lost 17-2.
+Asked if he thought Campbell was capable of such a performance, Gators coach Kevin O'Sullivan said: "I'll answer that honestly.
+Yeah, he was a lot better than I thought.
+He had a perfect game through four.
+Once we got him into the stretch, he lost some command.
+He was certainly a different pitcher than we saw in Gainesville.
+He was 94-96 (mph) pounding the outer half of the zone and threw enough off-speed to keep us off his fastball."

+The Gators managed only three hits against Campbell, Jake Reindl and Matt Cronin - the fourth time this season they were held to three or fewer and first since May 13.

-Singer, the No. 18 overall draft pick by the Kansas City Royals, took both of Florida's losses in the CWS and was beaten for the second time this season by Arkansas.
-Martin's double and Fletcher's 10th home run of the season preceded Singer's departure in the fifth.
+Singer (12-3), the No. 18 overall draft pick by the Kansas City Royals, gave up Martin's double and Dominic Fletcher's 10th home run of the season before leaving in the fifth.
 The four earned runs against Singer were the most he's allowed since Arkansas got to him for six on March 23 in what was his first loss of the season.

+"I think they're ultra-aggressive," Singer said.
+"I threw some pitches, but they capitalized on the bad ones.
+That's what a good hitting team does.
+I could have obviously made some better pitches."

 The Razorbacks won three of five meetings with the Gators this season.